MasterIV/children-of-orion/data/basics/checks.md

 * Hard: 35
 * Impossible: 40

-### Quality levels

-Each three points of the result above the difficulty counts as a quality level.
+**Quality levels:** Each three points of the result above the difficulty counts as a quality level.
 These can improve the result of a check.

-### Botch & Triumph

-If the dice are showing a 3 or less the check was a critical failure and bad things may happen.
+**Botch:** If the dice are showing a 3 or less the check was a critical failure and bad things may happen.

-If the dice show 19 or above it is a triumph.
+**Triumph:** If the dice show 19 or above it is a triumph.
 The result is increased by additional 6 points.
 Additional the GM might define positive side effects.